sdarwin/Ansible-VNC/README.md

 Copy the contents of defaults/main.yml to your local groups_vars/all and modify as necessary.
 Review each variable carefully.
 This serves as the "config file", so by customizing the default variables you adjust the installation.
 At minimum, the vnc_users variable in that file should likely be set for your particular environment.
 The other settings are optional.

-Review the documentation included in this repo: docs/admin-guide.md docs/users-guide.md docs/users-guide-systemd.md
+Review the documentation included in this repo:<br/>
+docs/admin-guide.md<br/>
+docs/users-guide.md<br/>
+docs/users-guide-systemd.md

 ## License